 • conditions that exclude all liability in the event of serious misconduct.

-Again, this requires you to review your terms and conditions to verify that your clauses are transparent and in accordance with market standards.
+Again, this requires reviewing your terms and conditions to verify that your clauses are transparent and in line with market standards.

-For a SaaS publisher, preparing for the Data Act requires several actions:
+For a SaaS vendor, preparing for the Data Act requires several actions:

 • Map your data: clearly identify what data is generated by your customers and how it is stored.

-• Update your contracts: your terms and conditions, SLAs and DPA annexes must include new access, return and portability obligations.
+• Update your contracts: your terms and conditions, SLAs and DPA annexes must include the new access, data restitution and portability obligations.

-• Review your technical processes: plan for standardized export formats, documented interfaces and realistic deadlines for returning the data.
+• Review your technical processes: plan for standardised export formats, documented interfaces and realistic deadlines for data restitution.

-• Train your sales teams: they must be able to explain to prospects how their right of access and return is guaranteed.
+• Train your sales teams: they must be able to explain to prospects how their right of access and data restitution is guaranteed.

-• Prepare your negotiations: some major accounts will require additional guarantees; having compliant contractual models will save you time.
+• Prepare your negotiations: some major accounts will require additional guarantees; having compliant contractual templates ready will save you time.

 Conclusion

 The Data Act is a structural reform for the SaaS market in Europe.
-It requires rethinking access to data, their portability and the contractual balance between publishers and customers.
+It requires rethinking data access, portability and the contractual balance between vendors and customers.

 Other posts